Capacity-time Trade-off in Highly Reliable Quantum Memory: quantum reliability of quantum memory and memory-based devices

-Such imperfect storage could degrade the memory's functionality.
+As shown by the actual output state in Eq.~(\ref{final_state_letter}), the realistic SIRO process drives the system away from the ideal evolution.
+This could in turn degrade the functionality of the memory.
 Since quantum memory is directly employed in quantum devices such as synchronizer \cite{lvovsky2009optical_quantum_memory,synchronization2007} and repeaters \cite{repeaters2019Pirandola,repeaters2023Azuma,gisin2007quantum_communication}, which involve multiple storage operations, and different trajectories could mutually interfere.
-To assess the performance of quantum memory from a practical perspective, we introduce the framework of quantum reliability \cite{reliability2023Cui}, which quantifies the deviation between realistic and ideal processes.
-Here, the reliability of two key operational procedures in such memory-based devices is mainly investigated: (1) Fig.~\ref{Figure_Appendix} (a) shows single memory performing SIRO on a sequence of $k$ states $\{|\phi_{\mathrm{in}}^{(1)}\rangle,\cdots,|\phi_{\mathrm{in}}^{(k)}\rangle\}$, the reliability is denoted by $\mathcal{R}_\mathrm{S}(k)$.
-(2) Fig.~\ref{Figure_Appendix} (b) depicts state $|\phi_{\mathrm{in}}\rangle$ undergoing $k$ QMs \cite{repeaters2019Pirandola,repeaters2023Azuma}, we denote reliability as $\mathcal{R}_{\mathrm{R}}(k)$.
-The details and specific forms of $\mathcal{R}_{\mathrm{S}}(k)$ and $\mathcal{R}_{\mathrm{R}}(k)$ are given by Eqs.(\ref{reliability_1_letter}), (\ref{reliability_2_letter}) in \emph{Appendix A}.
+To assess the performance of quantum memory from a practical perspective, we introduce the framework of quantum reliability \cite{reliability2023Cui,reliability2025Cui,reliability2025Du,reliability2025Du2}, which quantifies the deviation between realistic and ideal processes.
+Here, the quantum reliability of two key operational procedures in such memory-based devices is mainly investigated.